 Another commenter wrote in response to the first commenter:

-He’s not a great athlete; he’s a fraud, a cheat and a liar.
-That’s why not everybody is “happy for Lance.”
+“He’s not a great athlete; he’s a fraud, a cheat and a liar.
+That’s why not everybody is ‘happy for Lance.'”

-Functions of Ad Hominem
+Function of Ad Hominem

 A writer’s background is considered to be a very important factor when it comes to judging his work.
-A book written on a particular subject in history will be perceived differently keeping in view the background of the author.
+A book written on a particular subject in history will be perceived differently, keeping in mind the background of the author.
 Therefore, it is important to understand that a writer’s traits and circumstances have a pivotal role to play in his feelings, thinking and the construction of his arguments.

 The fact is that ad hominem is a kind of fallacy that leaves a great impression on the audience’s mind.
-It is an argumentative flaw that is hard to spot in our daily life.
-Although, the personal attack that has been made on the opponent might not even have a speck of truth in it, it somehow makes the audience biased.
+It is an argumentative flaw that is hard to spot in our daily lives.
+Although the personal attack that has been made on the opponent might not have even a speck of truth in it, it somehow makes the audience biased.
 Ironically, despite being flawed, ad hominem has an amazing power of persuasion.

 The worst thing about using ad hominem purposely is that an opponent insults you publicly.
 Whenever this happens to you, you must recover from the humiliation and then point out the false connection in the argument, which was used as a trap for the audience.
 Moreover, the dilemma with ad hominem is that, once it has been used against a person, it smears his reputation.
 Once somebody makes such a judgmental argument about someone, the audience instead of evaluating it on logical grounds takes it to be true.

 There are several words that come very close to it in meanings but they are not substitutes.
 For example, blackening, dirty pool, dirty tricks, muckraking, name-calling, and mudslinging show the same meanings.